B-UMMI/Chewie-NS/docs/user/tutorial.rst

 To upload schemas to the main instance of chewie-NS it is necessary to have Contributor privileges, but in the chewie-NS tutorial instance schema upload is available to anyone that wishes to test it.
-Before uploading the schema please visit the :doc:`upload_api` documentation page to learn more about how to run it.
+Before uploading the schema please visit the :doc:`upload_api` documentation page to learn more about the whole process.

 .. important:: The name attributed to the schema needs to be unique.
 You will not be able to upload
-               a new schema if the schema's name has already been attributed to a schema that is available in the chewie-NS.
+               a new schema if the schema's name has already been attributed to a schema that is available in chewie-NS.

 To upload the schema included in the *Streptococcus agalactiae* dataset, you can run the following command (do not forget to include ``--ns tutorial`` at the end!):